DDLT PinControl 24 - Boiler AEG - Free user manual and instructions

 Observe all applicable national and regional regulations and instructions.

+The protection rating IP 25 (hoseproof) can only be ensured with a correctly fitted cable grommet.
 The specific electrical resistance of the water must not fall below that stated on the type plate.
 In a linked water network, observe the lowest electrical water resistance (see chapter «Specification / Application areas / Conversion table»).
 Your water supply utility will advise you of the specific electrical water resistance or conductivity.

 8. Appliance description